albchia/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
 A single-page Web App to draw pixel art on a customizable canvas.

+This was one of the projects I realized during the Udacity Path "Intro to Programming" Nanodegree.

+[See full project]

 # Table of Contents
 - [About the Project](#About-the-Project)
 - Contributing